harbour/core/README.md

 1. Windows 7 or upper system is recommended to *build* Harbour.
 2. Make sure to have your C compiler of choice installed in `PATH`.
 Refer to your C compiler installation and setup instructions for details.
-It's recommended to make sure no tools in your `PATH` belonging to other C compilers are interfering with your setup.
-It's also discouraged to keep multiple copies of the same compiler, or different versions of the same compiler in `PATH` at the same time.
+Make sure no tools in your `PATH` belonging to other C compilers are interfering with your setup.
+Also avoid to keep multiple copies of the same compiler, or different versions of the same compiler in `PATH` at the same time.
 For the list of supported compilers, look up [Supported Platforms and C Compilers](#supported-platforms-and-c-compilers).
 3. GNU Make 3.81 or upper is required.
 A copy of this tool is included in the source package, so you don't have to do